-Finding the right travel healthcare recruiters changes everything. 💰You can make hundreds more each week – in the same exact job. ✍️You get to hear about the best jobs quickly so you actually have a chance to apply. 🤝You will have advocates who tell you the truth.
+Finding the right travel healthcare recruiter changes everything.
+You can make hundreds more each week – in the same exact job.
+You get to hear about the best jobs quickly so you have a chance to apply.
+You will have advocates who tell you the truth.
 They have your back.
-I literally made 2k less a month than my coworker doing the same job as me, with the same start date.
+I made 2k less each month than my coworker doing the same job as me, with the same start date.
 I just happened to pick the wrong recruiter.
 My coworker was with the same company as me, just had a different person representing her.
 She had a good recruiter and I had a bad recruiter.

 My recruiter was nice and funny and I would have said we were friends.
 I trusted him and never knew to negotiate or question the amount he told me the job paid.
 It’s the short game that he was playing.
 A quick win for a quick buck to his commission check that 13 weeks.
 There is no coming back from that and recruiters who play the short game hurt the industry by creating walls of distrust.
 They will forever have a rotating desk of travelers as each one learns that they are with someone they can’t count on.

 Great recruiters love making sure you are paid fairly.
 They would never have you walk into a job where you show up and find out you are ridiculously underpaid.
 The great recruiters want you to be the one who is paid well.
 They want you to be able to brag about them, so each of your co-workers will want to have the relationship and trust that you have with your recruiter.
 They want honest referrals from doing a great job and they want you to succeed and be happy.

 It’s embarrassing as a traveler to be really underpaid and it makes you angry as you go to work throughout that assignment.
 We, travelers, are juggling enough as we move across the country, as we show up as the new person (again and again), and the whole saving lives or rehabbing someone back to health thing.
 Having to realize we got ripped off is the worst.